Legion (Deicide album): Background and recording

-Music
+Music and lyrics

-Kelly Simms of Invisible Oranges assessed that on Legion, Deicide deviated from the "extreme elements" that were abundant on their debut album and pursued a "more straightforward brutal aesthetic."
+Kelly Simms of Invisible Oranges stated that on Legion, Deicide deviated from the "extreme elements" that were abundant on their debut album and pursued a "more straightforward brutal aesthetic."
 The album's production is said to be "sharper and thicker" than its predecessor.
 Frontman Glen Benton believes the album was "ahead of its time" and that the album's high tempos "caught everybody off-guard," self-describing the album's sound as "fuckin over the top."

 Legion is one of Deicide's most musically ambitious releases, and is considered to be more technical than its predecessor.
 It has also been noted for containing more blast beats than its predecessor.
 Joe DiVita of Loudwire called the album "29 minutes of sheer technical chaos."
 Unlike Deicide's first album, no pitch shifters or harmonizers were used on Benton's vocals.
 However, delay, reverb, and multi-tracking were among the studio manipulations used to achieve the vocal effects on the album.

 The album's guitar riffs utilize excessive tremolo picking and palm muting, and have been described as "sinister" and "chunky" – as well as "hooky" and "catchy."
 According Zeke Ferrington of Gear Gods, "the scratchy distortion hides all the killer riffing behind a veil of obnoxious, high frequencies.
 All that you're really left with are chugging rhythms with no discernible pitch."
 Additionally, the album's guitar solos have been described as "chaotic."
 Benton's basslines follow the guitar parts of the Hoffmans.

 The first track, "Satan Spawn, the Caco-Daemon", features a backward message.
 At about twenty seconds, a voice can be heard repeating the song's title.

+The second track "Dead but Dreaming" is known for its abrupt tempo changes.
+Invisible Oranges stated that the song's instrumentation employs "hooky riffs and galloping double kick drum patterns."
+It is considered by some publications to be among Deicide's greatest songs.
+Noisecreep stated that the band's "signature songwriting formula of velocity, schizophrenic vocal lines and memorable chorus refrains has never let them down, and this track is no exception.
+By their second record, these guys already sounded like tried-and-true veterans."
+At one point, the band stopped playing songs from Legion live, with "Dead but Dreaming" being the only track remaining in the setlist during this time.